MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-network-howto-vpn-tunnel.md

 1. Change the RDP rule from **Deny** to **Allow**.

-2. RDP to the system with the credentials you set during deployment.
+2. Connect to the system with an remote desktop (DRP) client with the credentials you set during deployment.

 3. Open PowerShell with an elevated prompt, and run `get-VPNS2SInterface`.